From Zero to Multi-Agent Engineer with OpenCode¶

 - Reflection: write down what worked, what failed, and how you will apply it.

-The course introduces one major primitive per week so the pieces stack cleanly.
+The course introduces one major primitive per module so the pieces stack cleanly.

 Quick References¶